fbpx

 Application Allowance 1: 10% Application Credit

-CMS provides applicants with a 10-percentage Point Credit towards the percentage of beneficiaries residing within the published time and distance standards for new or expanded service area applicants.
+Applicants can leverage the 10-percentage Point Credit towards the percentage of beneficiaries residing within the published time and distance standards for new or expanded service area applicants.

 Key Takeaways: Using the Application Credit